chetchop/spotify-random-generator/README.md

 As a user I want to see a page that says `Welcome ${spotifyUsername}` when I am redirected from the oauth flow

+As a user I want to see a list of all my playlists when I am at the home page.
+This list will be below the welcome message

+### Playlists
+As a user I want to be able to click on a playlist

+As a user when I click on a playlist I am shown a different view that has all songs in that playlist

 ## More TBD